Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 Everyone scrambled to safety, except for Elder Daniel Choc who was crushed by a four-foot section of brick and cement.
 Elder Warnock gave him artificial respiration while he was rushed to a nearby school that had been converted into a hospital.
 But the Lord soon called him home.

 We thought we had seen the end of death from the earthquake two months before that, but now it took another life that was dear to us.
 All we could do was ask ourselves, “Why was it him under that wall and not me?”
-In spite of the difficulties he had in his life, Elder Choc was always happy and was a good friend to us.
+Despite the difficulties he had in his life, Elder Choc was always happy and was a good friend to us.
 He was also an asset to the mission, being the only native Cakchiquel missionary.
 He patiently taught us to understand his people and speak their language.

 The mission president and I prepared Daniel’s body and placed it in the casket.
 He was only about 5′ 2″, but he was a giant of a man in my eyes.
-We left on the lapel of his suit the button he wore which read “Por sacrificio se dan bendiciones” (Blessings come through sacrifice).
+We left on the lapel of his suit the button he wore which read “Por sacrificio se dan bendiciones” (“Blessings come through sacrifice”).

 I can only imagine the feelings of a father who sent his son on a mission and then lost his wife and 3 children in the earthquake.
 I can only image the faith it took for him to be strong for his family—and for all the other members of the branch, who also lost family.
 Then I can only imagine the agony two months later, when he lost his missionary son in this accident.